chuanfuyap/chuanfuyap.github.io/_posts/2022-12-11-linearregression.md

 title: "Linear Regression Crash Course"
 published: true
 tags: linear-model linear-regression
+sidebar:
+  title: "Table of Contents"
+  nav: lm-toc
 description: "Theory dive with application in Python - 35 min read"
 ---
 by: [Chuan Fu Yap](https://chuanfuyap.github.io)

+<a class="anchor" id="top"></a>

 tldr; This will be a crash course on Linear Regression for statistical analysis with code implementation in Python.
 It will have minimal explanation on the maths.
-Feel free to navigate to [Table of Contents](#toc) to skip to section of interest which would have theory and code on them, or [click here](https://github.com/chuanfuyap/mini-ds-projects/blob/main/linear-regression/regression-notes.ipynb) for code compilation.
+Feel free to navigate to make use of the _Table of Contents_ on the left sidebar to skip to section of interest which would have theory and code on them, or [click here](https://github.com/chuanfuyap/mini-ds-projects/blob/main/linear-regression/regression-notes.ipynb) for code compilation.

 # Prologue
 Linear regression is what I would describe as the 'swiss army knife' of statistical models or the ['Canon in D' of modelling](https://www.youtube.com/watch?v=JdxkVQy7QLM) if you will.
 This simple equation: